 We operate a CLOSED CAMPUS.
 Students must stay in a supervised location from the time they arrive until dismissed.
 The cafeteria offers many choices.
-Milk may be purchased in the cafeteria.
 Snacks (i.e. chips and drinks) are available at the vending machines.

 Food deliveries will be allowed on campus only if delivered by a parent or guardian through the Main Office.
 All persons delivering food must check in at the Main Office.
 In addition, a parent may pre-coordinate with the administration for a special occasion arrangement.
 The Main Office will call the student to the office to pick up his/her lunch during the student's lunch period.